 The shoes’ origins go back to Byzantine days, when they were donned by Norman kings as symbols of bloody martyrdom.
 Their successors, the Roman Emperors, stuck with it – in fact, they became a standard high-fashion accessory for aristocrats.
 If your shoes were red, you were a somebody.

 Now, historically speaking, Vatican life was pretty luxurious.
 Pope Martin IV spent a fortune to import his favourite delicacies of melon, and eels boiled in wine.
 Pope Leo X had a pet white elephant named “Hanno.”
-Extravagance was standard, and not even the Pope’s shoes escaped it.
+Extravagance was standard, and not even the Pope’s shoes went overlooked in that regard.
 They became more and more ornate, and were even kissed by visitors just as one kisses the ring of the papa today…

 Pope Pius X suffered from poor blood circulation, and was in a constant state of shaky health, so his sisters made him a pair of no-fuss, white slippers…